 4. Wrong Metrics

 It’s easy to overdo things when it comes to metrics and data.
 Too much data becomes a distraction.
 We advise our customers to focus on three to five key metrics that will help them understand the impact of their marketing programs.
 As your programs and systems evolve, so will your metrics: providing more historical truth and predictive insight.
-If you haven’t build processes for marketing data capture and review in the past, you’ll likely have to start with a period of building and baselining.
-You may have to invest in new systems (CRM or Marketing Automation), develop new standards and processes, and train your teams on data input and management.
+If you haven’t built processes for marketing data capture and review in the past, you’ll likely have to start with a period of building and baselining.
+You may have to invest in new systems (CRM or marketing automation), develop new standards and processes, and train your teams on data input and management.
 It will be painful and tedious for a while, but the intelligence you gain as a result will be well worth the effort.

 If you’re currently focused on engagement metrics, here are some ideas to jump-start your thinking about defining new metrics that tie back to sales impact:

 - Total Number of Inbound Leads (Phone calls, website forms, emails, referrals)

 - Lead Source (What content or channels do your leads come from?)

 - Lead to Pipeline Conversion (What number / percent of all leads turn into legitimate sales opportunities / proposals?)

 - Win / Loss Rate (What percent of all opportunities do you win / lose / defer?)

 - Win / Loss Reason (Why do you win some deals, and why do you lose others?
 I suggest capturing this as data, but also in a marketing and sales conversation.)